UkrTransNafta: Pipeline system

 UkrTransNafta's oil transportation system has a capacity of 110 million tons a year.
 The overall length of existing pipelines is 4524 km.
 The pipeline system includes 40 pumping stations.
 Tank farm capacity is about 1 million cubic meters.

+Pricing policy

+Since April 2023, Ukrtransnafta has decided to double (from 13.6 to 27.2 euros per ton) a fee for the transit of Russian oil to Hungary, Slovakia and the Czech Republic.
+The official reason is the need to restore the infrastructure destroyed by the war.
+However, experts believe that in this way Ukraine is trying to force Hungary to abandon Russian oil.